This post may contain affiliate links. Please read our disclosure policy.

 We add a few extras to keep the fish moist and really bring out the flavor of the crab, like lemon juice and mayo.
 The cakes are pressed together to form patties, then fried in a skillet to get that signature crispy exterior.

-Best Crab Meat for Crab Cakes
+Best Crab Meat to Use

 • Blue crab – found on the east coast and known for its buttery flavor and texture.